-Personalization remains the key to success in email marketing, so why not to make your preheaders personalized?
-The simplest way to a little bit more personalized approach is to include a customer name as you may find in the example from Daily Page.
+Personalization remains the key to success in email marketing, so why not make your preheaders personalized?
+The simplest way to a little bit more personalized approach is to include a customer’s name as you may find in this example from Daily Page.

-The Psychology of Waiting Lines pointed out one interesting finding.
+The Psychology of Waiting Lines pointed out an interesting finding.
 While in a line, people who know exactly how much time it’s going to take until their turn, experience less anxiety than those who don’t have any idea of the waiting time.
-It means that people do need certainty.
-Use this technique in your email preheaders to show people what to expect, and they will be more likely to open, click, and engage with your email.
+This means that people do need certainty.
+Use this technique in your email preheaders to show people what to expect, and they will be more likely to open, click, and engage with your emails.

 Include a question relevant to your audience right in the preheader to appeal to people’s emotions and awake curiosity.
 Just keep in mind that you should always answer that question in the email body.